Jena Engstrom: Western series

 Twenty-one of Engstrom's thirty-seven roles were in television westerns.
 She appeared three times each on Have Gun, Will Travel, and Wagon Train, as well as Rawhide, twice each on Bonanza, Gunsmoke, and Laramie, and once each on The Tall Man, Death Valley Days, Frontier Circus, and Outlaws, as well as her final performance as an actress in The Virginian.

 In "The Education of Sarah Jane" episode of Have Gun, Will Travel, Engstrom appeared as Sarah Jane.
 In the "Milly" episode of Gunsmoke, she played Milly Glover.
 In the episode "Chester’s Indian", Engstrom plays Callie Dill.
 In 1962, in one of her three appearances on Rawhide, she had the title role of "The Child-Woman" in an episode.
 In 1961, she portrayed Laurie Manson in "The Incident of the Lost Idol".
 She retired from acting in 1964, not long after appearing on Wagon Train and in an episode of Perry Mason in which she plays Vera Janel in "The Case of the Illicit Illusion".
-Her final television appearance was on The Virginian in an episode broadcast in September 1964, "The Black Stallion".
+Her final television appearance was on The Virginian in an episode broadcast in September 1964, "The Stallion".